oxxeys/My-coding-portfolio/_posts/2024-05-15-First-Post.md

 I was influenced by this and I created my own take on the use of boxes creating a tiling pattern.
-[Run my example code](_creativeCode/molnar-boxes/index.html) (this link does not work currently and I must ask dave about it, using _posts/ takes it to _posts/_posts/ while not using _posts/ means that the
+[Run my example code](_creativeCode/molnar-boxes/index.html) (this link does not work currently, the running code does not run)

 Here is an example of some of the code I used:
 ```